-Whilst freer passages provided some space for a more equal “meeting” between the Dave Pike Set and the Grupo Baiafro in 1972 (Schreiner 1972), free jazz and its ideology could also be inimical to these sorts of encounters too.
-Indeed, by the late 1970s, the model of “musical diplomacy” was beginning to fall out of favour because of the German discourse of “emancipation.”
-Many free jazzers had spent the 1960s and 1970s emancipating themselves from the pattern of slavishly copying American jazz innovators (Jost 1987; Knauer 1996).
-For them, the idea of borrowing too heavily from elsewhere—including from Brazil—was anathema.
-In the mid-1970s, the bassist Eberhard Weber, a veteran of recording sessions with Baden Powell in 1967 and of a Goethe-Institut tour to Brazil in 1972, was reported as saying that the idea of visitors adapting local musics was as absurd as insisting that a Chinese group play “My Bonnie Lies Over the Ocean,” if it were to visit Scotland (quoted in Berendt 1977, 235).
-In 1981, the pianist Alexander von Schlippenbach argued that touring German jazzers should dedicate themselves to their own concept (von Schlippenbach 1981).
-This type of attitude was the logical conclusion of a mature artist, but it could also be interpreted another way too.
-For his part, Roland Schaffner was exasperated by those German jazzers who were sent by the Goethe-Institut to Brazil, but who did not at all engage with Brazilian music prior to their arrival in the country (2009, 92).
+Whereas freer passages provided some space for a more equal meeting between the Dave Pike Set and the Grupo Baiafro in 1972, free jazz and its ideology could also be inimical to these sorts of encounters.
+Indeed, by the late 1970s the model of “musical diplomacy” was beginning to fall out of favor because of the German discourse of “emancipation.”
+Many free jazzers had spent the 1960s and 1970s emancipating themselves from the pattern of slavishly copying American jazz innovators.
+For them, the idea of borrowing too heavily from elsewhere – including from Brazil – was anathema.
+In the mid-1970s, bassist Eberhard Weber, a veteran of recording sessions with Baden Powell in 1967 and of a Goethe-Institut tour to Brazil in 1972, was reported as saying that the idea of visitors adapting local musics was as absurd as insisting that a Chinese group play “My Bonnie Lies Over the Ocean” if it were to visit Scotland.
+In 1981, pianist Alexander von Schlippenbach argued that touring German jazzers should dedicate themselves to their own concept.
+This type of attitude was the logical conclusion of a mature artist, but it could be interpreted another way too.
+For his part, Roland Schaffner was exasperated by the German jazzers who were sent by the Goethe-Institut to Brazil but who did not at all engage with Brazilian music before their arrival in the country.